-276. For the term of this Agreement, the City will budget Three Thousand Five Hundred dollars (\$3,500) in fiscal years 2015-16 and in each successive year of this Agreement for the peer support-related education, training and development of bargaining unit employees who are members of the San Francisco Sheriff's Department Peer Support Unit.
+- 288. For the term of this Agreement, the City will budget Three Thousand Five Hundred dollars (\$3,500) in each year of this Agreement for the peer support-related education, training and development of bargaining unit employees who are members of the San Francisco Sheriff's Department Peer Support Unit. - 289.
+If the Department expends less than \$3,500 for Peer support-related education, training and development of bargaining unit employees in a fiscal year, any remaining funds will rollover into the Tuition Reimbursement Fund for the following fiscal year.
+This rollover provision will sunset on June 30, 2022.